microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 If we can alter the package graph as seen by `GetCurrentPackageInfo` and like APIs we can provide the desired dynamic behavior.

-**Solution:** We'll manage our own package graph to supplement the static package graph (if any) with dynamic dependencies.
+We'll manage our own package graph to supplement the static package graph (if any) with dynamic dependencies.
 We'll use [Detours](https://github.com/Microsoft/Detours) to hook `GetCurrentPackageInfo` and related APIs to redirect to our own Dynamic Dependencies savvy variants.

 ### 3.1.1.
 Detours to Enhance Package Graph APIs